SonjaRasmussen/Node.js_MYSQL/README.md

 ## Getting Started
-* Clone repo.
+* Clone repo
+* npm install
-* Run command in Terminal npm install
+* Run command in Terminal

 ## Customer
-Run command node index.js
+Run command $ node index.js

 #### What This Does
 * Displays the table of products